Chikungunya: History

-The disease was first described by Marion Robinson and W.H.R.
+The term chikungunya is derived from the Makonde root verb kungunyala, meaning to dry up or become contorted, descriptive of the posture of people with chronic symptoms.
+The disease was first clearly described by Marion Robinson and W.H.R.
 Lumsden in a pair of 1955 papers, following an outbreak in 1952 on the Makonde Plateau, along the border between Mozambique and Tanganyika (the mainland part of modern-day Tanzania).
-Since then outbreaks have occurred occasionally in Africa, South Asia, and Southeast Asia; recent outbreaks have spread the disease over a wider range.
+The virus itself was isolated in 1955.
+At that time, it was endemic to sub-saharan Africa, relying on A. aegypti to maintain its sylvatic cycle.
+Prior to this, the disease may have caused sporadic epidemics in other regions, which had been incorrectly ascribed to dengue.